manjirinamjoshi/notes-app/README.md

 the `interceptor` implementation can be swapped with the real authentication logic.
 3. For note update, delete and read operations, userId associated with the note is checked against the userId passed from the `interceptor`.
 This ensures that only notes belonging to the correct user are updated.

+### Updating a note

+A note can be updated by providing the {notesId} as a path parameter.<br/>
+Both `title` and `content` will be replaced.<br/>
+Did not implement a PATCH api (for partial update) because usually the app UI will display the title and content to the user and allow to edit and save, so the entire note object can be passed to the server for an update.

 ### Searching notes

 1. Allows to search by prefix for any word in the `title` or `content` of the note.
 For e.g. if the title is `This is my first note` and if the search string is `firs` then this note will be returned in the search result.